PromptAI/promptdialog/docs/tutorial/faq.md

 ## FAQ window

-Click FAQ in the left navigation pane.
+Click `FAQ` in the left navigation pane.
 In the FAQ window, you can add, modify, and delete questions.

 ![faq-main-view](/assets/images/tutorial/faq/f-main-view.png)

 ## Add a new question

-Click the Add User Question button on the upper right corner to pop up the question addition interface.
+Click the `+Add` button on the upper right corner to pop up the question addition interface.

 ![faq-create-button](/assets/images/tutorial/faq/f-create-button.png)

 ## Fill in question/answer information
 Please fill multiple examples for the same question, which is required for RASA Training.
 Please make sure:

--Each question can only be listed once,
+- Each question can only be listed once,
--Each question shall have multiple examples: They are the same question, but asked differently.
+- Each question shall have multiple examples: They are the same question, but asked differently.

 ![faq-create-detail.png](/assets/images/tutorial/faq/f-create-detail.png)